 Parent and Family resource guide (Hmong, Somali and Spanish) aimed at helping families find supports related to COVID-19, including economic, child care, mental health, and other supports.

-COST: Child care providers will charge tuition that varies with their program policies and business practices.
+Child care providers will charge tuition that varies with their program policies and business practices.
 Tuition paid by families is almost always a provider's primary source of revenue and is critical to their ability to operate.
-Many providers are working to accommodate financial considerations of families during this time of emergency.
+Many providers are working to accommodate financial considerations of families during the COVID-19 pandemic.

 Families in need of financial assistance may still apply for and eligible families may receive Child Care Assistance and Early Learning Scholarships.
 Child Care Assistance Program (CCAP) can authorize and pay for families accessing the program for school-age children for time in child care when the children are completing remote, virtual, or online schoolwork while their parent is in their activity.
 Contact your CCAP worker for more information.

 The Children’s Defense Fund-Minnesota’s Bridge to Benefits screening tool can be used to help you determine potential eligibility and information needed to apply for these and other public programs that support economic stability.
 Families may also call 1-888-291-9811 for assistance with financial resources to afford care.

 FOOD SUPPORT: Spikes in COVID cases due to Omicron is resulting in schools shifting to online learning and more and more children unable to attend school or child care.
 Understanding that school and child care are also places where children access nutritious meals, families may have increased need for emergency food resources.
 Below are several resources for families: